apache/incubator-kie-tools/README.md

 - Business Rule definition - drl files
 - Business Decision definition - dmn files

 Upon build, these assets will be copied to a generated maven project and built with Maven to produce a runnable binary.
+Default value of group id is "com.company", artifact id is "project" and version is "1.0-SNAPSHOT".
+To provide custom value we need to set the **PROJECT_GROUP_ID**, **PROJECT_ARTIFACT_ID** and **PROJECT_VERSION**.

 #### Kogito Quarkus JVM Runtime Image